Related Post: Wabakimi’s Top 6 Spots To Paddle By – Our Favourites

 This day would be our last on the Misehkow.
 We had enjoyed the paddle down a seldom-experienced river and been treated to a half-dozen moose sightings.
-Fuzzy info on rapids and portages was complicated by some difficult-to-find, overgrown and deadfall-strewn portage trails themselves.
+Some difficult-to-find, overgrown, deadfall-strewn portage trails was complicated by fuzzy info on rapids and portages.
 It made us realize how much we rely on the reconnaissance provided by others.

-Shortly after leaving the campsite we came upon a Class 1 set of rapids which we slipped down very quickly.
+Shortly after leaving the campsite, we came upon a Class 1 set of rapids which we slipped down very quickly.
 A more complicated set of rapids came up a few minutes later.
 We found the overgrown portage trail on river left just above the first set of ripples and, stepping over the deadfall, were soon at the put-in point some fifty meters downriver.
 Other than that, there was little to deal with except for the deadfall and sweepers crossing the river from both sides a couple of kilometers downriver from the portage.
-Finally, we approached with some anticipation/trepidation the “rapids” at the end of the Misehkow as it tumbles into the Albany but they turned out to be an easy-to-do series of swifts which provided us with a great ride and little more.
-Mind you, a little less water and you’d have a deluxe boulder garden to weave your way through – and a little more water might add to the turbulence we were expecting.
+Finally, we approached with some anticipation/trepidation the “rapids” at the end of the Misehkow as it tumbles into the Albany.
+They turned out to be an easy-to-do series of swifts, providing us with a great ride and little more.
+Mind you, a little less water, and you’d have a deluxe boulder garden to weave your way through – and a little more water might add to the turbulence we were expecting.

 The next post will pick up the trip as we go down the Albany River to Petawanga Lake.
 You can access it here: